We are Greater Cincinnati’s nonprofit devoted to positively changing lives in the fight against HIV/AIDS.

-PrEP, or pre-exposure prophylaxis, is a highly effective medication that can prevent HIV
+PrEP, or pre-exposure prophylaxis, is a highly effective medication that can prevent HIV.
+To see if you’re eligible to get it for free, visit OHIV.org

 PrEP is available by prescription from doctors, nurse practitioners, and/or physician assistants, but we can help!
 Caracole is an Ohio PAPI provider.
 PAPI, or Prevention Assistance Program Interventions, is a program that pays for PrEP-related medical costs, like co-pays, doctor visits and health insurance premiums.